kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > Peering through reverent fingers I watch them flourish and fall, \
 > And the Gods of the Copybook Headings, I notice, outlast them all.

-The poet travels metaphorically through different times and as different people and bows to the _Gods of the Marketplace_.
+The poet travels metaphorically through different times and as different people, and bows to the _Gods of the Marketplace_.

 The _Gods of the Marketplace_, are those <q>temporary fads like Dutch tulip bulbs, dot-com stocks, mortgage-backed securities, and […] carbon credits,</q>[^levinson2011kv] writes _William A. Levinson_.
 These gods are promises and ideas, social progress, and delusory ideologies that despise the truth.
 The 20th century had no shortage of these ideas, even though Kipling didn’t know about the harm that Socialism, Fascism, or Nazi ideology would unleash on the world.